houmain/keymapper/README.md

 ...
 ```

-:warning: The `device` filter is currently only available on Linux and the process `path` may not be available on Wayland and for processes with higher privileges.
+:warning: The `device` filter is currently not available on Windows and the process `path` may not be available on Wayland and for processes with higher privileges.
+The window `title` is not available on MacOS.

 Class and device filters match contexts with the _exact_ same string, others match contexts _containing_ the string.
 For finer control [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) can be used.
 These have to be delimited with slashes.
 Optionally `i` can be appended to make the comparison case insensitive: